ci-compass/cicf/week04-git-and-coding-standards/README.md

 the commit.

 A commit message should consist of at least one line giving a brief summary of the changes.
-Then if more information is desired, enter a blank line and then write as much as you care to.
+Then, if more information is desired, enter a blank line and then write as much as you care to.
 Since this is the first commit, nothing has changed yet, so the standard practice is to use "Initial commit".
 Exit nano with CTRL-X and save the message.
 We've made a commit.